 Whether the relationship is new or old, serious or casual, ruts happen.
 It is human nature.
 We get comfortable and things can just be blah.
 So, you should always be aware of the signs of indifference in a relationship.

-When being boring turns into indifference that is where the problems lay.
+When being boring turns into indifference, that is where the problems lay.
 Having a boring week or setting a routine does not have to be a bad thing.
 In fact, that is what some couples thrive on.

 You may not care about going out or dressing up, but feeling indifferent about everything is not just being unsure, it is not caring.
 See how that could a problem?
-[Read: Is there an unhappy person hidden behind a sunny smile?]

 Feeling indifferent means you lack interest, concern, and even sympathy.
-You may be indifferent about what to eat for dinner, what to watch on TV, or what your sister-in-law is going through at work, but indifference in a relationship can be a sign things are headed in a downward spiral.
+You may be indifferent about what to eat for dinner, what to watch on TV, or what your sister-in-law is going through at work, but indifference in a relationship can be a sign that things are headed in a downward spiral.

-Why is indifference so bad?
 Well, when couples fight, it may not seem healthy or useful, but arguments are a form of effort.
 Both parties have to care in order to discuss important topics.
 But indifference puts that passion on the back burner.

-When you start losing interest not just in your partner but in the partnership, the effort lacks and so does happiness.
+When you start losing interest, not just in your partner but in the partnership, the effort lacks and so does happiness.
 If you don’t care about how your relationship turns out, you won’t feel fulfilled by it.

 Indifference can sprout from a fight or event.
 It can also be gradual and can form over time.
 It can also be contagious in a way.
-When one partner becomes indifferent, the other can mimic that before until both people are slowly pulling away from each other.
+When one partner becomes indifferent, the other can mimic that until both people are slowly pulling away from each other.

 Say you and your partner got in a fight.
 Maybe one of you cheated.
 But instead of breaking up, you decided to forgive and move on.
 Well, that is not so easy for everyone.
-What tends to happen in these situations is the trust is never restored, so the person that wanted to forgive starts to stop caring.
+What tends to happen in these situations is that trust is never restored, so the person that wanted to forgive starts to stop caring.

 If your partner always got mad when you left dirty dishes in the sink or came home late, but now just doesn’t say anything, they may not think putting in the effort to say something is worth it.
 [Read: 16 signs you’re settling in an unhappy relationship]

 You may think your relationship is free from indifference, but it can happen in any relationship at any time.
 In order to get in front of it or face it as soon as possible, you’ll need to know the signs of indifference in a relationship.